It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 # Juan Martin del Potro emerges as the fifth serious force in men’s tennis (joining Federer, Nadal, Djokovic and Murray), the young Argentinian does something that Djokovic and Murray couldn’t have done in the previous two years, namely he beats Federer in the US Open final, the triumph is more impressive in regard of the devastating win over Nadal in the semifinal

-# For the first time in the history of “Masters” given three players, the ratio of games won/lost decides which two advance to the semifinals!
+# For the first time in the “Masters” history given three players with the same 2-1 record, the ratio of games won/lost determines who advances to the semifinals!
 Andy Murray is a victim of it (one point decided!)

-# Novak Djokovic & Nadal play the longest “best of three” tie-break match in history… The Spaniard wins 3-6, 7-6, 7-6 in Madrid after 4 hours 3 minutes, saving three match points in the deciding 11/9 tie-break
+# Novak Djokovic & Nadal play the longest “best of three” tie-break match in history… The Spaniard wins 3-6, 7-6, 7-6 in Madrid after 4 hours 3 minutes, saving three match points in the deciding 11/9 tie-break; it’s a clear proof that within the decade matches became much longer because players regularly violate the 20- and 25-second rules

-# Three names (“Masters 1000”, “ATP Tour 500” and “ATP Tour 250”) are introduced to allow better comprehension of the ATP structure regarding the prestige of its events – the numbers indicate the ranking points for titles
+# Three names (“Masters 1000”, “ATP Tour 500” and “ATP Tour 250”) are introduced to tennis terminology to allow a better comprehension of the ATP structure regarding the prestige of its events – the numbers indicate the ranking points for titles

 # The first season in which players get points for Davis Cup rubbers (it’ll last until 2015)